Storage marketplace Warehouse Exchange raises $2.2M – TechCrunch

 Warehouse Exchange, a startup that describes itself as the Airbnb of warehouse space, has raised $2.2 million in seed funding.

 The company was founded Jonathan Rosenthal (CEO of Saybrook Management) and Dan Pimentel (previously CFO/COO of startup Hub TV).
-They recently brought on former eHarmony CEO Grant Langston as the Warehouse Exchange’s chief executive.
+They recently brought on former eHarmony CEO Grant Langston as Warehouse Exchange’s chief executive.

 Langston admitted that his new job might sound pretty different from running an online dating company, but he said that in both cases, it’s really about using technology to build a marketplace.